MitryDim/fleetman/README.md

 -   **Spring Profile**: Controls the Spring profile used for the application.
 The value is dependent on the environment (ENV) variable for the Spring profile.
 Options include `local` for local development and `prod` for production development.

 -   **Image Configuration:** Defines the default tag and pull policy are specified, providing a starting point for the deployment.

--   **Ports Configuration:** Specifies the internal ports used by the application.
-If an internal and external port need to differ, a mapping can be defined (e.g., `InternalPort:ExternalPort`).
-For example, if the type is NodePort, the externally accessible port would be `36500`, pointing to the internal port `80`.

 Default Memory and CPU usage if their not given by the user, based on Computer Capacity